Avazars/WargameRepo/Wargame Notes/Brainstorm File.md

 ### Detachment Leaders
 When setting up a detachment you must include a leader model to lead that detachment.
 There are 2 different types of leader models:

-Standalone, and Attached leaders.
+**Standalone Leaders**
-- Standalone Leaders are units themselves usually composed of one model.
+are units themselves usually composed of one model.

+**Attached Leaders**
-- Attached Leaders are attached to a unit and activate along with that unit.
+are attached to a unit and activate along with that unit.

 ## Building Armies